vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/MIDIP2P_STATUS_ASSESSMENT.md

 ## 🎯 **Assessment Conclusion**

 ### **Framework Status**: ✅ **EXCELLENT - READY FOR PHASE 2.3**
-The JSONMIDI Framework is robust, feature-complete, and thoroughly tested.
+The JMID Framework is robust, feature-complete, and thoroughly tested.
 Phase 2 objectives fully achieved with performance exceeding targets.

 ### **MIDILink Status**: ✅ **INTEGRATION COMPLETE - EXCELLENT**
-The MIDILink application is now fully integrated with the JSONMIDI Framework Phase 2, with all UI panels connected to framework backend systems and complete functionality exposed.
+The MIDILink application is now fully integrated with the JMID Framework Phase 2, with all UI panels connected to framework backend systems and complete functionality exposed.

 ### **Overall Readiness**: ✅ **PHASE 2.3 READY TO PROCEED**
 - Phase 2 complete and robust ✅